 Then you can also use search parameters that filter all posts so that we can narrow them down to a specific subsample.

-Lastly, we have other parameters that determine for example what will happen if no post was found at all.
+Lastly, we have other parameters that determine for example what will happen if no post was found at all, caching time or tracking.

 The URL is composed according to the following pattern: